-- The facts do not substantiate the concern and therefore no further action will be taken - Information supports concern about poor practice - Information supports concern about serious poor practice and/or misconduct - Information supports concern about possible criminal behaviour
+- The facts do not substantiate the concern, therefore no further action will be taken - Information supports concern of poor practice - Information supports concern of serious poor practice and/or misconduct - Information supports concern of possible criminal behaviour

-Initial Assessment supports concern about poor practice
+Initial Assessment Supports concern of poor practice

-If the initial assessment supports a concern that the conduct of an adult amounts to poor practice, the Child Wellbeing and Protection Officer will share the findings of the initial assessment with the relevant member of staff at the Club who has responsibility for the staff member or volunteer whose conduct has amounted to poor practice, who will respond in line with Club procedures.
+If the initial assessment supports a concern that the conduct of an adult amounts to poor practice, the Child Wellbeing and Protection Officer will share the findings of the initial assessment with the relevant member of staff at the Club, who has responsibility for the staff or volunteer whose conduct has amounted to poor practice, who will respond in line the Club's procedures.

-The Child Wellbeing and Protection Officer will carry out any further investigation as necessary and take appropriate action depending on the nature and seriousness of the conduct.
+The Child Wellbeing and Protection Officer will carry out any further investigation, as necessary and take appropriate action depending on the nature and seriousness of the conduct.